rbaumgar/openshift-logging/README.md

 lokistack.loki.grafana.com/logging-loki created
 ```

-Wait that all pods are running and the status of the CRD goes to ready.
+Wait until all pods are running and the status of the CRD goes to ready.

 ```sh
 $ oc get pod -l app.kubernetes.io/instance=logging-loki